The Nepali medi-vac or helicopter rescue scam has rocked Nepal’s tourism industry

 Here is the list of 15 companies that were named and charged with this scam in a 700 page report (source).
 Alpine Rescue, Kailash Charter Rescue , Mountain Heli Charter Service, Eagle Heli Charter Service, Easy Heli Charter Service, Flight Connection Domestic, Mountain Rescue Service, Himalayan Social Journey Trekking, Swacon International Hospital, Era Health Centre, CIWEC Hospital, Vayodha Hospital, Heli Everest, Air Dynasty Heli Services and Manang Air.

-The initial investigation had proposed that all helicopter rescues be channeled through the Nepali police force.
+It was reported that the initial investigation had proposed that all helicopter rescues be channeled through the Nepali police force.
 And, that a rescue room be set up for two seasons.
+Later this was dismissed as more of rumor than actual fact though still printed in Nepali media!

-Interestingly all this snowballed when a group of international travel insurance companies started to do their own undercover investigation and on the ground investigation (source) some months ago.
+Interestingly all this snowballed when a group of international travel insurance companies led by Travel Assist started to do their own undercover investigation and on the ground investigation (source) some months ago.
 The result?
 Confirmation on a vast number of false and unnecessary helicopter rescue call outs and the threat that if it is not fixed travel insurance companies will no longer issue travel insurance to tourists.

 Since then, the snowball has garnered international media attention (source).
 The result?
 Insider confessions including one pilot who confirmed he only took 3 people who were actually sick all year.
 An Australian trekker confirms that though she only had a cold, her guide insisted on a helicopter evacuation for her.